NeonDistrict/circle-integration/README.md

 + ensure all error responses from server are of the same form
 + json schema validation
-+ does adding card have redirect validation?
 + hash details on backend, client cant be trusted to make their own hashes against themselves.. but we do need to hash card numbers soo?
 + parking cleanup for timeouts
 + when we send in session ids they should be one way hashed as to not send actual session ids as per circles documentation
 + need to verify notifications via aws docs or else anyone can post in there
 + we will get notifications for refunds and shit that need handling right now they will just park eternally
-+ looks like cards come back with a finger print? maybe we can use that as a prepayment check? since we need to create the card to get it
 + public key encryption of all details on front, then hashing of those on back
 + some payment errors should never be able to happen and should lock an account, not just quarantine it
 + card creation does avs too